| A discussion of a financial crisis

 of wet summers and considerable expenditure on the well one of

 them claimed to have solved the problem forever.
+The following year there was a drought and

 the well dried up anyway, leaving the mayor looking a bit silly